Tom Campbell (footballer, born 1991)

-Thomas Campbell (born 2 November 1991) is a professional Australian rules footballer currently playing for the Melbourne Football Club in the Australian Football League (AFL).
-Campbell previously played for the Western Bulldogs, North Melbourne and St Kilda.
+Thomas Campbell (born 2 November 1991) is a former professional Australian rules footballer who played for the Western Bulldogs, North Melbourne, St Kilda and Melbourne in the Australian Football League (AFL).

 AFL career

 Campbell was recruited by the Western Bulldogs in the 2012 Rookie Draft, with pick #27.
-He made his debut in Round 13, 2012, against at Docklands, having been promoted to the senior list to replace the suspended ruckman Will Minson.
+He made his debut in Round 13, 2012, against at Docklands, having been promoted to the senior list to replace suspended ruckman Will Minson.